Back to menu | Back to topic (Tombs)

 Photo: Jan Theo Bakker.

-The columbaria B11 and B12 ("Colombari Gemelli") have an identical plan.
+The columbaria B11 and B12 have an identical plan and were therefore called the "Colombari Gemelli", "Twin columbaria".
 They are particularly interesting because they contain staircases that led to a terrace that was used for funerary banquets.
 The area in between was originally an ustrinum, that is, used for burning bodies, but later converted to a tomb (B13).
 In B12 a red brick aedicula for urns was added later.
 The upper part of its niche is decorated with small, polychrome pieces of terracotta.
 Many inscriptions from B11 mention the family name Cacius.

 A columbarium with niches for urns (B12), seen from the south.